Active Object Tracking using Context Estimation: Handling Occlusions and Detecting Missing Targets

 \subsection{Importance Sampling}

 Typically, sequential sensor observations are used to update weights of particles and compute the resulting probability distributions.
 However, for our active object tracking problem, continuous sensor readings are not always available due to frequently missing targets from occlusion or disappearance.
-We use another method to update the importance of particles in the FOV as a result of missing the target.
-The weight of particles in the field of view ($S_2(q)$ in Fig.~\ref{Figure:Field-of-View}) should be lowered.
-However, it is impossible to update the precise weights of the particles outside the FOV ($S_1(q)$) without additional information about the target when it is missing.
-Instead we use the value 1-$p_e$ for updating the weights of the particles in $S_1(q)$.
+To update the importance of particles, our proposed sensor model, Equation (13), is used.
+For example, for the case of target occlusion, the weight of particles in the field of view ($S_2(q)$ in Fig.~\ref{Figure:Field-of-View}) will be reduced according to the value (1-$p_d$).
+On the other hand, the weights of particles outside the FOV ($S_1(q)$) will be updated according to the value (1-$p_e$).
+We use re-sampling to avoid degeneracy problems and increase efficiency.

-However, due to importance sampling, the number of particles in $S_2(q)$ reduces significantly due to having negligible weights.
-This phenomenon is called the degeneracy problem.
-To avoid it, we use a re-sampling method in which new particles are generated in $S_1(q)$ corresponding to the ones lost in $S_2(q)$.
-In this case, the weights are set to $w^i_{k-1}=\frac{1}{N_s}$, and after updating, they are set to the sensor likelihood, $w^i_k \propto p(z_k |x^i_k,q_k)$.